-For those establishments having twenty or more full-time employees or their equivalent and the merchandise handled must include: wearing apparel, linens, house furnishings (other than furniture) and two or more of the following: cosmetics, furniture, giftware, hardware, jewelry, luggage, stationery/greeting cards, sporting goods and toys.
+For --- businesses having ---20 or more full-time employees or their equivalent and the merchandise handled must include --- wearing apparel, linens, house furnishings (other than furniture) and two or more of the following: cosmetics, furniture, giftware, hardware, jewelry, luggage, stationery/greeting cards, sporting goods and toys.

-The total annual sales of wearing apparel, linens, and house furnishings must exceed 50% of the total annual sales.
+The total annual sales of wearing apparel, linens, and house furnishings must exceed 50 percent of the total annual sales.